Schedule a Free Consultation

 Read Article

-I was recently working on a piece of code that will:
+I was recently working on a piece of code that needed to do the following:

-• allow that user role to insert HTML comments on posts (specifically we needed images and links) from wp-admin
+• Allow that user role to insert HTML comments on posts—specifically, we needed support for images and links—directly from the WordPress admin panel

 Once again, the best documentation for WordPress is the actual source code.